If we played Word Association and I said password, what would be your next thought?

 It’s a fair question.

 What if a dictatorial government ceased power and forced the police to search our homes?
 Confiscated our electronics, subpoenaed security companies to surrender our credentials?
-What if you were kidnapped and your belongings taken from you?
-What if you lost everything you had in a natural disaster?

 What if your country collapsed into chaos, Spectre was dissolved, an apocalypse raged and all you needed to unite the world was to find a Starlink dish and patch into reddit, the only site left operational, run invite-only by a cabal of rebels?